alexllc/HTE/README.md

-# Heterogeneous treatment effect
+# Using GRF to study HTE

-## All binaries must be run from the base directory
+## All project wide function scripts must be run from the base directory
 `setwd("~/project/HTE/")`

-## To source bin scripts
+To source these function scripts:

 ```
 bin_ls = list.files("./bin")
 for (bin in bin_ls){